 At TRUCE, we believe corporations must eliminate the enormous expense and liability related to distracted driving.
-With 40% of all commercial crashes attributed to distracted driving, eliminating distracted driving not only makes the nation’s roadways safer, but also lead to improved safety and profitability.
+With 40% of all commercial crashes attributed to distracted driving, eliminating distracted driving not only makes the nation’s roadways safer but also leads to improved safety and profitability.
 There are many partners that share the mission and vision of ending the epidemic of distracted driving and keeping roads safe for all people.
 Check out the websites of these ten organizations for helpful information about distracted driving:

 European Transport Safety Council (ETSC)

 The ETSC is a Brussels-based independent non-profit making organization dedicated to reducing the number of deaths and injuries in transport in Europe, established in 1993.
 ETSC seeks to identify and promote effective measures on the basis of international scientific research and best practice in areas that offer the greatest potential for a reduction in motor vehicle crashes and casualties.

 THINK! is a UK road users campaign, supported by the Department of Transport.
 This campaign provides road safety information for road users and people wanting to learn about bad driving habits.
 Their aim is to encourage safer behavior and safe driving to reduce the number of people killed and injured on our roads every year.
 There have been an increasing number of road users in the UK who admit to driving while distracted because of a mobile device,here are the penalties for this distracting driving.
 THINK! is here to create awareness of these dangers and help provide helpful information to remove these dangers.

 The Road Safety Authority of Ireland aim is to save lives and prevent injuries by reducing the number and severity of collisions on the roads they are Working to Save Lives.